Gilbert and Sullivan: Cultural influence

 For nearly 150 years, Gilbert and Sullivan have pervasively influenced popular culture in the English-speaking world, and lines and quotations from their operas have become part of the English language (even if not originated by Gilbert), such as "short, sharp shock", "What never?
 Well, hardly ever!", "let the punishment fit the crime", and "A policeman's lot is not a happy one".
 The operas have influenced political style and discourse, literature, film and television, have been widely parodied by humorists, and have been quoted in legal rulings.

 The American and British musical owes a tremendous debt to G&S, who were admired and copied by early musical theatre authors and composers such as Ivan Caryll, Adrian Ross, Lionel Monckton, P. G. Wodehouse, Guy Bolton and Victor Herbert, and later Jerome Kern, Ira Gershwin, Yip Harburg, Irving Berlin, Ivor Novello, Oscar Hammerstein II, and Andrew Lloyd Webber.
 Gilbert's lyrics served as a model for such 20th-century Broadway lyricists as Cole Porter, Ira Gershwin, and Lorenz Hart.
 Noël Coward wrote: "I was born into a generation that still took light music seriously.
 The lyrics and melodies of Gilbert and Sullivan were hummed and strummed into my consciousness at an early age.
 My father sang them, my mother played them, my nurse, Emma, breathed them through her teeth....
 My aunts and uncles... sang them singly and in unison at the slightest provocation...."
-Johnny Mercer wrote, "We all come from Gilbert."

 Professor Carolyn Williams has noted: "The influence of Gilbert and Sullivan – their wit and sense of irony, the send ups of politics and contemporary culture – goes beyond musical theater to comedy in general.
 Allusions to their work have made their way into our own popular culture".
 Gilbert and Sullivan expert and enthusiast Ian Bradley agrees: